-- 11.1 Salary Schedule Increases.
-The nine (9) step salary range in Appendix A is the salary schedule for Custody-and Enforcement Commanders and a ten (10) step salary range for Enforcement Commanders.
-Each Custody and Enforcement Commander will be placed in the step range as outlined in Sections 11.2 to 11.4. - 11.2 Commander Salary Ranges.
-Commander salary ranges are comprised of nine (9)ten (10) steps.
-Each step is separated by approximately two point four percent (2.4%) to two point five percent (2.5%). - 11.2.1 Current employees of the Sheriff's Office not already at the top step as of January 1, 2013 will move up two (2) of the two point five percent (2.5%) steps in 2013 and again in 2014 or until the top step is reached.
-Beginning on their promotional anniversary date in 2015 employee will advance one step per year. - 11.2.2 Beginning in 2014, any employees hired from outside of the Sheriff's Office will move up one step each year of the contract on their anniversary date. - 11.2.3 A Commander with eight (8) or more years of service at the Sheriff's Office shall receive a five percent (5%) longevity premium on their promotional anniversary date. - 11.3 The nine (9) step salary range in Appendix A is the salary schedule for Custody Commanders and a ten (10) step salary range for Enforcement Commanders The nine (9) step salary range in Appendix A is the salary schedule for Custody and Enforcement Commanders. - 11.3.1 Effective January 1, $\frac{2013}{2016}$ adjust $\frac{2012}{2015}$ wage scale by one point seven-five percent ($\frac{1.752.50}{2.50}$ %), - 11.3.2 January 1, $\frac{2014}{2017}$ adjust $\frac{2013}{2016}$ wage scale by two percent (2.05%). - 11.3.3 January 1, $\frac{2015}{2018}$ adjust $\frac{2014}{2017}$ wage scale by two percent (2.05%), continue with steps per CBA - 11.4 Promotions and Demotions.
-An employee who is promoted to Commander shall be placed at the step of the Commander salary range, CC 200 or CE 100, which results in a salary increase of not less than at least five percent (5.0%) above the top step of the sergeant wage scale of the respective divisionemployee's current monthly pay (base plus longevity and specialty, but excluding shift differential and out of class pay.
-If the employee meets the longevity requirements of 11.2.3 they shall move up to the same step of the commander salary range for longevity, CC 200L or CE 100L.
-For example, an enforcement sergeant with ten (10) years of service at the Sheriff's Office is promoted to commander and the minimum five percent (5%) increase happens to fall at step 5 of the CE 100 range.
-Because that sergeant has more than eight (8) years of service they will be placed on Step 5 CE 100L instead of Step 5 CE 100.
+11.1 Salary Schedule Increases.
+The nine (9) step salary range in Appendix A is the salary schedule for Corrections Commanders and a ten (10) step salary range for Enforcement Commanders.
+Each Corrections and Enforcement Commander will be placed in the step range as outlined in Sections 11.2 to 11.4.

+11.2 Commander Salary Ranges.
+Commander salary ranges are comprised of ten (10) steps.
+Each step is separated by approximately two point four percent (2.4%) to two point five percent (2.5%).

+11.2.1 A Commander with eight (8) or more years of service at the Sheriff's Office shall receive a five percent (5%) longevity premium on their promotional anniversary date.

+11.3 The nine (9) step salary range in Appendix A is the salary schedule for Corrections Commanders and a ten (10) step salary range for Enforcement Commanders.

+11.3.1 Effective January 1, 2020 adjust 2019 wage scale by two point seven five percent (2.75%),

+11.3.2 January 1, 2021 adjust 2020 wage scale by two point five zero percent (2.50%),

+11.3.3 January 1, 2022 adjust 2021 wage scale by two point five zero percent (2.50%), continue with steps per CBA.

+11.4 Promotions and Demotions.
+An employee who is promoted to Commander shall be placed at the step of the Commander salary range, CC 200 or CE 100, which results in a salary increase of not less than five percent (5.0%) above the employee's current monthly pay (base plus longevity and specialty, but excluding shift differential and out of class pay).
+If the employee meets the longevity requirements of 11.2.1 they shall move up to the same step of the commander salary range for longevity, CC 200L or CE 100L.
 No internal promotion shall result in a step placement less than Step 3.